 It is noted that there are a number of other Highways PFI procurement processes running in other local authorities, and Birmingham City Council understands that Amey plc, the successful tender and Service Provider, is or will be competing for some of those contracts.
 Accordingly, Birmingham City Council is mindful that the Service Provider may wish to re-use some of the information, such as their business model, in proposals for their other tenders, and that the disclosure of the agreement in its entirety, or of key information would have a detrimental impact on their ability to compete for these other contracts.

 The presumption is that the public have a right to know what public funds are being spent on, and as such, Birmingham City Council has sought to disclose information except where it considers that the information is exempt under one or more of the exemptions set out in the Environmental Information Regulations and that the public interest lies in disclosure as opposed to withholding the information.

-Please note that the disclosure of the information in the agreement and schedules is for information only and that the information is protected by copyright belonging not just to Birmingham City Council but also to the Service Provider and other third parties.
+The disclosure of the information in the agreement and schedules is for information only and that the information is protected by copyright belonging not just to Birmingham City Council but also to the Service Provider and other third parties.

 Accordingly, any copying, reproduction or distribution for purposes other than Permitted uses as set out in the Copyright, Designs and Patents Act is prohibited without the prior written consent of all the intellectual property owners.
-Should you require details of the respective intellectual property owners, please contact Birmingham City Council.
+Should you require details of the respective intellectual property owners, contact Birmingham City Council.

 View and download copies of the Highways PFI Agreement, Schedules and Appendices.